-- IV therapy may be used to treat a vast amount of medical conditions.
-The most common of these are: bacterial or viral infection, allergies, aging, asthma, chronic fatigue, chronic sinusitis, coronary artery disease (hypertension), depression, detoxification (including heavy metals), fibromyalgia, hepatitis, high blood pressure, high cholesterol, malnutrition, migraines, muscle spasm, Parkinson’s disease, and upper respiratory infection.
+- IV therapy commonly treats bacterial and/or viral infections, allergies, aging, asthma, chronic fatigue, chronic sinusitis, coronary artery disease (hypertension), depression, detoxification (including heavy metals), fibromyalgia, hepatitis, high blood pressure, high cholesterol, malnutrition, migraines, muscle spasm, Parkinson’s disease, and upper respiratory infections.

 - Platelet-Rich Plasma (PRP)

-- Platelet-Rich Plasma treatment has been used in various medical procedures since the 1980’s.
-Many famous athletes have received PRP for various problems, such as sprained knees and chronic tendon injuries.
+- Platelet-Rich Plasma treatment has been used in various medical procedures since the 1980s.
+Many famous athletes have received PRP for various difficulties, such as sprained knees and chronic tendon injuries.

 - Detoxification Therapy

-- Liver detoxification with glutathione infusions; liver support and rejuvenation with alpha lipoic acid infusions; heavy metal chelation with EDTA infusions, Hydrogen peroxide infusions for allergy, sinus and lung conditions, infections, as well as pain.
-Raindrop therapy with pure essential oils.
+- Liver detoxification with glutathione infusions; liver support and rejuvenation with alpha-lipoic acid infusions; heavy metal chelation with EDTA infusions, Hydrogen peroxide infusions for allergy, sinus and lung conditions, infections, as well as pain and Raindrop Therapy with pure essential oils.

 - Chiropractic Therapy

-- Chiropractic Therapy for ack pain, neck pain, sports injuries, headaches including migraines, myofascial release, therapeutic exercises, nerve impingement, trigger point therapy, plantar fasciitis.
+- Chiropractic Therapy for back and neck pain, sports injuries, headaches including migraines, myofascial release, therapeutic exercises, nerve impingement, trigger point therapy, plantar fasciitis.